RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 the assignee of the rights to several of Dr. King's copyrighted speeches filed suit against Bolen and his company.

+Pause here and consider who is likely to win this lawsuit?
+Is it lawful for a sculptor to create and sell an image of Dr. King?
+Would it be lawful for an author to write a book about Dr. King?
+As you read excerpts from the case, keep in mind that the right of PUBLICITY is a subspecies of the right of PRIVACY.
+It's that privacy right that is most like a property right, like intellectual property.

 #### Excerpts From The Case

 The right of publicity may be defined